Michael Cohen (American musician): Work and influences

 Cohen self-released his first album, eponymously titled Mike Cohen, in 1972.
 This was followed by two albums on Folkways Records, What Did You Expect?
 (Folkways Records FS 8582, 1973) and Some of Us Had to Live (Folkways Records FS 8582, 1976).
 The latter two are available from Smithsonian Folkways.
 Cohen was influenced by Bob Dylan and Leonard Cohen.
 "The Last Angry Young Man", which opens What did You Expect?, deals with the misconceptions around homosexuality of the older generation while "Gone", from the same album, deals sensitively with the death of a gay friend.
 Frieze Magazine describes Cohen's "Bitterfeast" from the same album as a "raw and chokingly emotional" ballad based on a poem by Leonard Cohen.
-After releasing a third album, Cohen "dropped off the radar" until his death in 1997.
+After releasing Some of Us Had to Live in 1976, Cohen "dropped off the radar" until his death in November 1997, following a decade-long battle with AIDS.